dopt/odopt/packages/@dopt/wutils/README.md

 ## Wutils

-A set of utility functions and constants related to our usage of yarn workspaces
+A set of utility functions and constants related to our usage of pnpm workspaces